-Profit from this Former BDC Returning to BDC Status
+Profit from this Former BDC Becoming a BDC Again

-And that is what has transpired with American Capital, due to the impact of the Great Recession.
+That is what has transpired with American Capital due to the impact of The Great Recession.

 To capitalize on tax breaks from portfolio losses, it changed its business status to a C Corporation.
-It could revert back to being a BDC again.
 Speaking at the “Invest for Kids” conference in Chicago in late October, Steve Kuhn, of Pine River Capital Management, cited that and other factors for his expectations that American Capital will be trading for over $26 a share, up from about $14.50.

-Investments in middle market businesses, the holdings of BDCs like American Capital, were crushed by the recession.
+Investing in middle market businesses, the holdings of BDCs like American Capital were crushed.
 In May 2007, American Capital was near $50 a share.
 By February 2009, it was trading for under $2.

 When American Capital changed its corporate structure, it quit paying a dividend.
-BDCs are known for having robust yields: Apollo Investment Corporation (NASDAQ: AINV) has a dividend of 9.40 percent.
-Ares Capital Corporation (NASDAQ: ARCC) pays at a rate of 8.78 percent and the yield for Gladstone Investment Corporation (NASDAQ: GAIN) is over 10 percent.
-Without a dividend, American Capital had no appeal to income investors, especially when compared to BDCs like Apollo Investment, Ares Capital and Gladstone Investment.
+BDCs are known for having robust dividends: Apollo Investment Corporation (NASDAQ: AINV) has a dividend of 9.40%, Ares Capital Corporation (NASDAQ: ARCC) pays at a rate of 8.78%, and the yield for Gladstone Investment Corporation (NASDAQ: GAIN) is over 10%.
+Without a dividend, American Capital had no appeal to income investors, especially when compared to BDCs like Apollo Investment, Ares Capital, and Gladstone Investment.

 In addition to the rise from a dividend coming, American Capital has been buying back its shares and plans to continue.
-Already management has bought back 27 percent of the company stock.
-According to Kuhn, there are plans to acquire an additional 15 percent.
+Already management has bought back 27% of the company stock.
+According to Kuhn, there are plans to acquire an additional 15%.

-Growth investors should pleased with the earnings-per-share growth this year of 25 percent.
-A rate that high is clearly unsustainable, but the analyst community expects earnings per show to rise by 15 percent over the next five years.
-For the last half decade, it rose by three percent.
+Growth investors should pleased with the earnings-per-share growth this year of 25%.
+A rate that high is clearly unsustainable, but the analyst community expects earnings per show to rise by 15% over the next five years.
+For the last half decade, it rose by 3%.